zaphar/ucg/docsite/site/content/reference/expressions.md

 and then reused later.
 Modules do not close over their environment but they can import other UCG files into the module using import statements including the file they are located themselves.
-This works since the statements in a module until you attempt to call the module with a copy expression.
+This works since the statements in a module are not evaluated until you attempt to call the module with a copy expression.

 Module expressions start with the module keyword followed by a tuple representing their parameters with any associated default values.
-The body of the module is separated from the parameter tuple by the `=>` symbol and is delimited by `{` and `}` respectively.
+The body of the module is separated from the parameter tuple by the `=>` symbol an optional `(expr)` defining the out expression, and a series of statements delimited by `{` and `}` respectively.
 The body of the module can contain any valid UCG statement.
+You instantiate a module via the copy expression.
+By default if there is no out expression then the module will export all of the named bindings in the statements.

 ```
 let top_mod = module {